kehantan/labbook/docs/assays/plaque.rst

     * :code:`6 well * 600,000 cells = 3,600,000 cells needed`
     * If there are not enough cells, consider seed at another day, or seed less wells.

 #.
-Dispense 1.5 mL of 10% DMEM in each well in the 6 well plate.
+Add 1500 uL of 10% DMEM into each well in the 6 well plate.

-    * 1 mL of 10% DMEM in each well if using 12 well plate
+    * 1000 uL of 10% DMEM into each well if using 12 well plate

 #.
-Dispense correct amount of cells into each well.
+Add correct amount of cells into each well.
 #.
 Tilt the well plate back and forth and side to side to distribute the cells evenly across the base of the wells.
 #.
 Incubate.
 37 C, 24 hrs.